 The twin temples of Abu Simbel were built from the mountain rock during the reign of Pharaoh Ramesses the Great in the thirteenth century BC.
 It was built as a memorial to the king and queen.
 In 1960, the Egyptian government was forced to relocate the temple because of construction works.
-Because the temple could have been submerged if it had not been moved.
-Although it was a bit time consuming and tedious, the entire procedure went as planned.
-Still, the Abu Simbel Temple is a well known tourist destination among all of temples in Egypt.
+Because the temple could have been submerged if it had not been moved, although it was a bit time-consuming and tedious, the entire procedure went as planned.
+Still, the Abu Simbel Temple is a well-known tourist destination among all of the temples in Egypt.